OI-wiki/i18n/docs/intro/hulu.md

 disqus:

-Hulu 是美国领先的互联网专业视频服务平台，成立于 2006 年，目前由迪士尼控股，在美国拥有超过 2900 万付费用户。通过 Hulu，用户可以在电脑、可联网电视机、手机、平板电脑等多种设备上观看长视频和电视直播。
+Hulu is the leading professional video service platform in the United States.
+It was founded in 2006 and is currently owned by Disney.
+It has more than 29 million paying users in the United States.
+With Hulu, users can watch long videos and live TV on multiple devices such as computers, TVs with network connections, mobile phones, and tablets.

-<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu 是全美领先的流媒体平台 </div>
+<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;">  Hulu is the leading streaming media platform in the states</div>
 <img style="display: block;margin: 0 auto;" src="https://i.loli.net/2020/02/03/6oCP7XOKj9AvzMR.png" />

-2017 年，Hulu 自制剧《使女的故事》成为艾美奖和金球奖双料最大赢家，斩获十余奖项；2019 年，Hulu 自制纪录片《滑板少年》获奥斯卡最佳纪录片提名。
+In 2017, Hulu's self-produced drama "The Handmaid's Tale" became the biggest winner of both the Emmys and the Golden Globe Awards, and won more than ten trophies.
+In 2019, Hulu's self-produced documentary "Minding the Gap" was nominated for the best documentary Oscar.

-<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu 办公室分布 </div>
+<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu Office distribution </div>
 <img style="display: block;margin: 0 auto;" src="https://i.loli.net/2020/02/03/Z87FfMHA6kxqclt.png" />

-Hulu 总部位于美国洛杉矶，在全球一共拥有 8 个办公室。北京办公室是仅次于总部的第二大研发中心，也是从 Hulu 成立伊始就具有重要战略地位的研发中心。
+Hulu is headquartered in Los Angeles, USA and has a total of 8 offices worldwide.
+Its Beijing office is the second largest R&D center after the headquarter and has been in an important strategic position since the establishment of Hulu.

-<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu 北京办公室 </div>
+<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu Beijing Office </div>
 <img style="display: block;margin: 0 auto;" src="https://i.loli.net/2020/02/03/M9dIrShWJDNoGia.png" />

-Hulu 北京办公室成立于 2007 年，目前规模为 200 人，其中博士和硕士比例超过百分之八十。Hulu 北京于 2018 和 2019 连续两年当选“大中华区最佳职场 ®”。
+Hulu's Beijing office was established in 2007 and currently has 200 employees, of which over 80% have doctorate and master degrees.
+Hulu Beijing was elected as the “Best Workplace in Greater China®” for two consecutive years in 2018 and 2019.

-<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu 校园机会 </div>
+<div style="text-align:center;font-weight:bold;margin-top: 35px;font-size: 25pt;"> Hulu Campus Opportunities </div>

 <div style="text-align:center;font-weight:small">
 <a href="https://sm.ms/image/Ls1cPJAB36gUztN" target="_blank"><img src="https://i.loli.net/2020/02/03/iSGMqmy8fTDJ5bz.png" ></a>
 </div>

-正如 Hulu 的产品是技术与娱乐的最佳结合，在 Hulu 工作，既能与一群志同道合的技术达人合作学习，又能享受充满乐趣的工作环境。Hulu 北京面向校园群体开放全年实习生招聘项目。欢迎关注 **Hulu 微信公众号** 了解更多关于 Hulu 的信息！
+Just as Hulu's products are the best combination of technology and entertainment, working at Hulu can not only work with a group of like-minded tech experts, but also enjoy a fun working environment.
+Hulu Beijing has annual intern recruitment program for campus groups.
+Welcome to follow [Hulu on Twitter](https://twitter.com/hulu?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) to learn more!